 A program of empowering learning

-2023-24 Certificate in Climate Justice and Faith Application
+Announcing our 2023-24 Cohort in the English-language Certificate for Climate Justice and Faith

 This certificate offers a cohort-based, online trans-continental curriculum which empowers participants to cultivate moral, spiritual, and practical power for leadership in the work of climate justice in communities of faith and in collaboration with others.
 Topics covered include theology, ethics, and spirituality related to climate justice; climate change knowledge; and social change practices that connect ecological well-being with racial, economic, and gender justice.